hypetrainai/hypetrain/celeste/README.md

 The reward for an episode is 1 if the agent reaches the target location and 0 otherwise, further scaled inversely by the number of frames used.

-The network predicts at each frame a sigmoid for each button, thresholded at 0.5 for pressed/released.
+The network predicts at each frame a sigmoid for each button.
+Buttons are treated as independent from each other.
+At training time, an action (state for each button) is sampled, with the final probability being the probability for each button multiplied together.
+At test time, the sigmoid is thresholded at 0.5 for pressed/released.

 Questions: